mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 181 - Nested Classes/readme.md

 //
 // If you change privacy to 'private class City'
 //
-// We you an error " Address.City has private access in Address"
+// you will get an error " Address.City has private access in Address"
 ```

 ## Right